|

 I could go on.
 The point is, while the core

-is something I generally don't recommend
+the later option is something I generally don't recommend

-it tends to make the game LESS realistic
+as it tends to make the game LESS realistic

-rather than MORE realistic which is usually
+rather than MORE realistic, which is usually

 part of the goal of upping deadliness.